Feline Acne (Cat Acne) in cats

 Prognosis and follow-up care

-The prognosis for cats with acne is generally good, especially if the condition is recognized and treated early.
+The prognosis for cats with acne is generally good, especially if the condition is detected and treated early.
 Most cases of feline acne can be successfully managed with a combination of topical treatments and changes in the cat’s lifestyle.

 However, it is important to note that feline acne can be a chronic condition that occasionally recurs.
 Regular care and monitoring are crucial to detect and treat flare-ups early.